Elsa update: When will storm make landfall? How much rain is expected?

 “A hurricane force gust is not out of the question right along the coast but most of the wind should stay below hurricane force,” said Storm Team 8 Meteorologist Amanda Holly.

-At 8 a.m.
-ET, Elsa had maximum sustained winds of 60 mph and was centered about 55 miles west of Key West and 240 miles south of Tampa.
-The system was moving north-northwest at 12 mph with tropical-storm-force winds extending outward up to 70 miles from the storm’s center.
+At 11 a.m.
+ET, Elsa had maximum sustained winds of 60 mph.
+The system was moving north-northwest at 10 mph with tropical-storm-force winds extending outward up to 70 miles from the storm’s center.

-Elsa is expected to pass near the Florida Keys Tuesday morning, then turn north Tuesday night and move near or over the Gulf Coast.
+Elsa is expected to move northward Tuesday and move near a subtropical ridge and a low pressure system in the Gulf Tuesday night.
 It is forecast to make landfall along the north Florida Gulf Coast Wednesday morning before it moves northeastward across the southeastern United States, the hurricane center said.

 “The biggest change is that the storm could be slightly stronger overnight as it passes along or just off our coast, specifically Pinellas,” said Storm Team 8 Meteorologist Leigh Spann.
 “It may have winds then of 70 mph.
 The major concerns have not changed — high tides running 3 to 5 feet above normal overnight, flooding rain, downed trees, and isolated tornadoes.”